isabella232/win32-pr.es-es/desktop-src/NetMgmt/odj-op_cert_part.md

 ### <a name="ppfxstores"></a>pPfxStores

-Contiene una matriz de estructuras OP_CERT_PFX_STORE.
+Contiene una matriz de OP_CERT_PFX_STORE estructura.

 ### <a name="csststores"></a>cSstStores